rasbt/mlxtend/docs/sources/CONTRIBUTING.md

 other open source projects).
 Consider copying this list to a local text file (or the issue tracker) and checking off items as you go.

+### 1) Making and testing code changes:

-1. [ ]  Open a new "issue" on GitHub to discuss the new feature / bug fix.
+1. [ ]  Open a new "issue" on GitHub to discuss the new feature / bug fix
-2. [ ]  Fork the mlxtend repository from GitHub (if not already done earlier).
+2. [ ]  Fork the mlxtend repository from GitHub (if not already done earlier)
-3. [ ]  Create and check out a new topic branch (please don't make modifications in the master branch).
+3. [ ]  Create and check out a new topic branch (please don't make modifications in the master branch)
-4. [ ]  Implement the new feature or apply the bug-fix.
+4. [ ]  Implement the new feature or apply the bug-fix
-5. [ ]  Add appropriate unit test functions in `mlxtend/[submodule]/tests`.
+5. [ ]  Add appropriate unit test functions in `mlxtend/*/tests`
-6. [ ]  Run `PYTHONPATH='.' pytest ./mlxtend/[submodule] -sv` for the submodule you have been modifying and make sure that all unit tests pass. (optionally, just can run the unit tests for the entire package via `PYTHONPATH='.' pytest ./mlxtend/[submodule] -sv`).
+6. [ ]  Run `PYTHONPATH='.' pytest ./mlxtend -sv` and make sure that all unit tests pass

+7. [ ]  Modify documentation in the appropriate location under `mlxtend/docs/sources/`

+8. [ ]  Add a note about the modification/contribution to the `./docs/sources/changelog.md` file

+### 2) Checking code style:

+When you check in a PR, mlxtend will run code style checks via flak8 and black.
+To make the contributor experience easier, we recommend you check the code style locally before pushing it to the repository.
+This way it is less likely that the automated checkers will complain and prompt you to make fixes.

+There are two ways you can do this:

+**Option A**: Running the tools manually

-7. [ ]  Check for style issues by running `flake8 ./mlxtend` (you may want to run `pytest` again after you made modifications to the code).
+1. [ ]  Check for style issues by running `flake8 ./mlxtend` (you may want to run `pytest` again after you made modifications to the code)
-8. [ ] It is also recommended to use [black](https://black.readthedocs.io/en/stable/) to format the code automatically according to recommended style changes.
+2. [ ]  It is also recommended to use [black](https://black.readthedocs.io/en/stable/) to format the code automatically according to recommended style changes.
 After [installing](https://black.readthedocs.io/en/stable/getting_started.html#installation) `black`, you can do this via `python -m black [source_file_or_directory]`.
-9. [ ]  Add a note about the modification/contribution to the `./docs/sources/changelog.md` file.
-10. [ ]  Modify documentation in the appropriate location under `mlxtend/docs/sources/`.
+3. [ ] Run `[isort](https://pycqa.github.io/isort/)` which will sort the imports alphabetically: `isort --profile black mypythonfile.py`

+**Option B**: Using pre-commit hooks (recommended)

+The pre-commit hooks for mlxtend will check your code via `flake8`, `black`, and `isort` automatically before you make a `git commit`.
+You can read more about pre-commit hooks [here](https://dev.to/m1yag1/how-to-setup-your-project-with-pre-commit-black-and-flake8-183k).

+1. [ ] Install the pre-commit package via `pip install pre-commit`.
+2. [ ] In the `mlxtend` folder, run `pre-commit install` (you only have to do it once).

+### 3) Submitting your code

-11. [ ]  Push the topic branch to the server and create a pull request.
+1. [ ]  Push the topic branch to the server and create a pull request.
-12. [ ]  Check the automated tests passed.
+2. [ ]  Check the automated tests passed.
-13. [ ] The automatic [PEP8](https://peps.python.org/pep-0008/)/[black](https://black.readthedocs.io/en/stable/) integrations may prompt you to modify the code stylistically.
+3. [ ] The automatic [PEP8](https://peps.python.org/pep-0008/)/[black](https://black.readthedocs.io/en/stable/) integrations may prompt you to modify the code stylistically.
 It would be nice if  you could apply the suggested changes.

 <hr>